Stereotactic body radiotherapy (SBRT)

 After the planning session you usually have to wait a few days or up to 2 weeks for the treatment team to create your treatment plan.
 You then get an appointment for your first dose of radiotherapy.

-Treatment may take from 30 minutes up to 4 hours depending on the type of cancer and the position of the tumour in the body.
+Treatment may take between 30 minutes to 4 hours depending on the type of cancer and the position of the tumour in the body.
 You may have the treatment in one go or it may be broken up with short breaks.

 Radiosurgery is a type of stereotactic radiotherapy.
 It gives extremely high doses of very precisely targeted radiotherapy over 1 to 5 treatment sessions.
 It is used for some types of brain tumour but is not currently used for cancers elsewhere in the body.
-At the moment it is being tested in a clinical trial for prostate cancer.
+At the moment it is being tested in clinical trials for some other cancer types.

 Stereotactic radiotherapy is available at many treatment centres in the UK.
 This includes at NHS radiotherapy units that have specialised radiotherapy machines (LINACs).

 If you think this treatment may be right for your type of cancer ask your doctor.
-If your centre cannot give it and it would be an appropriate treatment for you, you can ask your doctor to refer you to another centre.
+You can ask your doctor to refer you to another centre if your centre can't give it and it would be an appropriate treatment for you.
 You can't approach the hospitals to refer yourself.

 Question about cancer?
 Contact our information nurse team